 Adult Congenital Heart Disease

-The PACHD team consist of three physicians: William R. Davidson, Jr., MD; John Kelleman, MD and Jennifer Grando Ting, MD and a certified registered nurse practitioner, Michelle J. Nickolaus, CRNP.
+The PACHD team consist of three physicians: William R. Davidson, Jr., MD and John Kelleman, MD and a certified registered nurse practitioner, Michelle J. Nickolaus, CRNP.
 Erin Griffe, serves as the PACHD administrative assistant, who can assist you in scheduling appointments for consultation or diagnostic tests.

 Our cardiologists are Board Certified in Internal Medicine and Cardiovascular Disease and our nurse practitioner is Board Certified in Adult Acute/Critical Care.
 We have dedicated our careers to the care of adult patients with congenital heart disease.